kapawlak/temp_lab_host/Courses/6/AL/lab1.md

 ### What is our model?

 We, unfortunately, will not have access to a way of *continuously* tracking the height of our dropped balls during the experiment.
-We will have data that is much more "primative", e.g. an average time that it takes for the ball to drop from a balcony to the ground — a single number for each run of the experiment!
+We will have data that is much more "primitive", e.g. an average time that it takes for the ball to drop from a balcony to the ground — a single number for each run of the experiment!

 The procedure is roughly as follows:
 :::Hider (|Procedure Summary)